0x1b6f8942ed3c0a7d5f89e2640c7a2b/HoeHat/README.md

 ## Disclaimer

-Please use this tool responsibly and ethically.
-Unauthorized or malicious use of this tool may violate terms of service and laws in your region.
-The creator and contributors of this tool are not responsible for any misuse or illegal activities.
+Please use this tool to fuck with people, its why it was created

 ## License